xyfir/annotate/cli/DOCS.md

 ## Ignore Commands

-The `ignore` command has multiple sub-commands that allow you to work with auto-annotator's ignore list.
-The ignore list is a list of your Calibre library's book IDs that auto-annotator will skip annotation generation for.
-The IDs have either been added to the ignore list via `auto-annotator ignore add` or automatically because an annotation set was created for that book.
+The `ignore` command has multiple sub-commands that allow you to work with annotate-cli's ignore list.
+The ignore list is a list of your Calibre library's book IDs that annotate-cli will skip annotation generation for.
+The IDs have either been added to the ignore list via `annotate ignore add` or automatically because an annotation set was created for that book.

 The ignore list is global, and not specific to a certain library.
-If you change your library path or replace the library at the same location with another, you should run `auto-annotator ignore reset` so that you're not unknowingly ignoring books that you shouldn't be.
+If you change your library path or replace the library at the same location with another, you should run `annotate ignore reset` so that you're not unknowingly ignoring books that you shouldn't be.

 ### `ignore add`

 ```
-auto-annotator ignore add --ids ids
+annotate ignore add --ids ids
 ```

 Adds a single or multiple book IDs to the ignore list.